1

 How much do lighting repair jobs pay per hour?

-As of Jul 11, 2026, the average hourly pay for lighting repair in the United States is $21.28, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for lighting repair in the United States is $21.28, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.31 and $24.76 per hour, depending on experience, location, and employer.

-What are lighting repair technicians?
+What is a lighting repair technician?

 Lighting repair technicians are professionals who specialize in diagnosing, maintaining, and fixing lighting systems in residential, commercial, or industrial settings.
 They handle issues such as replacing bulbs, repairing wiring, troubleshooting fixtures, and ensuring lighting systems operate safely and efficiently.
 Their work often involves both interior and exterior lighting and may require knowledge of electrical codes and safety protocols.
 Lighting repair technicians can also recommend upgrades to energy-efficient lighting solutions and perform routine maintenance to prevent future problems.

-What are some common challenges faced in a Lighting Repair role, and how can I prepare to address them?
+What are some common challenges faced in a lighting repair role, and how can I prepare to address them?

 Lighting Repair professionals often encounter issues such as troubleshooting complex electrical problems, working in tight or elevated spaces, and ensuring compliance with safety codes.
 Being proactive about safety training, staying updated on new lighting technologies, and developing strong problem-solving skills will help you excel.
 Additionally, communication with clients and team members is key, as you may need to explain repair options or coordinate with other trades on site.